Data-Transfer/parallel-io-channles/Readme.md

 The `write_to_file` function returns a `Result` instance containing the number of bytes written or an `Err(String)` instance.
+In case the producer's callback fails with an error, such error is forwarded to consumers which immediately exit returning the received error.

 ## Parallel reading example